 Mattress Support Layers Explained: A DIY Guide

-When you’re building your own mattress, the smartest place to start is the support layer (not the comfort layer, and not the cover).
+When building your own mattress, the smartest place to start is with the support layer.

 The support layer is the bedrock of the entire mattress: this layer is arguably the most important decision you’ll make in your DIY mattress build.